JaechanAn/hashtable/README.md

 - A `key` represents an item within the hash table, where the value may only be a positive integer.
 - Since the number of items within the entire hash table is not specified, allocate dynamically.
 - Use modulo operation for hash function to determine the bucket.
+- Everthing is in-memory and does not support disk-based hash table.

 ### Representation Invariant
 The hash table should support the following instruction set with correctness defined as follows.